Livox-SDK/livox_ros_driver/README.md

 | enable_connect | Boolean | Whether to connect to this Hub<br>true -- Connecting to this Hub means that all LiDAR data connected to this Hub will be received<br>false -- Prohibition of connection to this Hub means that all LiDAR data connected to this Hub will not be received | false           |
 | coordinate     | Int     | Coordinate<br>0 -- Cartesian<br>1 -- Spherical             | 0               |

-   ***Note:***
+&ensp;&ensp;&ensp;&ensp;***Note:***

-   (1) The configuration parameters enable_connect and coordinate in the Hub configuration item "hub_config" are global and control the behavior of all LiDARs.
+&ensp;&ensp;&ensp;&ensp;(1) The configuration parameters enable_connect and coordinate in the Hub configuration item "hub_config" are global and control the behavior of all LiDARs.
 Therefore, the LiDAR related configuration in the Hub json configuration file does not include these two contents.

-   (2) The Hub itself supports compensation of LiDAR external parameters, and does not require livox_ros_driver to compensate.
+&ensp;&ensp;&ensp;&ensp;(2) The Hub itself supports compensation of LiDAR external parameters, and does not require livox_ros_driver to compensate.

 ## 6. livox_ros_driver timestamp synchronization function